Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 Resolution and Scale of Slippy map tiles is described [here](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Resolution_and_Scale) and [here](http://wiki.openstreetmap.org/wiki/Zoom_levels).

 Some features need to scale up their font size according to the zoom level.
 If you are implementing different text sizes according to the zoom, consider also different wordwrap.
-The pattern to follow for the text size logic is [landuse samples](https://github.com/gravitystorm/openstreetmap-carto/blob/master/amenity-points.mss#L1455-L1475) and [lakes](https://github.com/gravitystorm/openstreetmap-carto/blob/master/water.mss#L288-L312).
+The pattern to follow for the text size logic is described in [Multi-line labels in CONTRIBUTING](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CONTRIBUTING.md#multi-line-labels), [landuse samples](https://github.com/gravitystorm/openstreetmap-carto/blob/master/amenity-points.mss#L1455-L1475) and [lakes](https://github.com/gravitystorm/openstreetmap-carto/blob/master/water.mss#L288-L312).

-### Recommendations
+### Additional recommendations

 * Render only verifiable features
   Before considering to render a feature, it is important to verify whether its definition does not lack [verifiability](http://wiki.openstreetmap.org/wiki/Verifiability) and that the related spatial data model is appropriate (for instance, a natural area might be defined as polygon and shall not be defined as way).